On s'est aimé à cause: Charts

-À cause
+A cause

-D'elles also includes another version of "On s'est aimé à cause," titled "A cause".
-The lyrics written by Françoise Dorin were modified to fit the danceable arrangement of the song.
-The music was composed by Jacques Veneruso, who also produced the track with Thierry Blanchard.
-Dion performed "A cause" in France in May 2007, during the television special on TF1, dedicated to the release of her new album.
+D'elles also includes a reworked version of "On s'est aimé à cause", titled "A cause" (lit.
+'Because').
+Dorin's lyrics were adapted for a dance-oriented arrangement.
+The music was composed by Jacques Veneruso, who produced the track with Thierry Blanchard.
+Dion performed "A cause" in France in May 2007 during a television special on TF1 promoting the album.

 Background and release

-On 22 January 2008, it was announced that Dion will promote a remix of "À cause" as the next single from D'elles in France.
-It was also expected that she will perform it on Star Academy on 25 January 2008.
-However instead, Dion performed "Alone" from her new English-language album, Taking Chances.
-On 7 February 2008, it was revealed that on the same day, the media received two envelopes with promotional singles, one with "À cause", and the other with "Alone".

-"À cause" was remixed by the French producer DJ Rien aka Luc Bruaud.
-The promotional single includes the album version of "À cause", the radio edit, which is a remix by DJ Rien, and "Alone" as the third track.
-A longer version of the remix, lasting three minutes and 41 seconds was posted by DJ Rien on his Myspace page at the same time.
+"A cause" was remixed by French producer DJ Rien (Luc Bruaud).
+On 22 January 2008, it was announced that the remix would be promoted as the next single from D'elles in France.
+The promotional CD single included the album version, the radio edit remixed by DJ Rien, and "Alone" as the third track.
+An extended remix (3:41) was posted by DJ Rien on his Myspace page.